A.J. Soprano: Biography

 Anthony was born July 15, 1986, and is the younger child of Tony and Carmela Soprano.
-Unlike his older sister, AJ is a chronic underachiever with moderate self-esteem issues.
-During his high school years, he began developing a rebellious streak that leads him to crashing his mother's car, smoking marijuana at his own confirmation, getting drunk on stolen communion wine, vandalizing his school's swimming pool, and getting expelled from school after cheating on a test.
-As Tony and Carmela get to their wits end with his antics, they decide to send him to military school to teach him tough love and discipline, but after learning he gets panic attacks just like Tony, they decide to keep him in public school by sending him to another school, but keep a closer eye on him.
+Unlike his older sister, A.J. is a chronic underachiever with moderate self-esteem issues.
+During his high school years, he began developing a rebellious streak that leads him to crashing his mother's car, smoking marijuana at his own confirmation, getting drunk on stolen communion wine, vandalizing his school's swimming pool, and getting expelled from school after cheating on a test and arrested for stealing the answer sheets.
+Tony and Carmela decide to send A.J. to military school, but the plan is abandoned after A.J. suffers a panic attack.

-In the episode "D-Girl", after reading The Stranger and Friedrich Nietzsche, AJ states that "God is dead" and that he does not want to get confirmed.
+In the episode "D-Girl", after reading The Stranger and Friedrich Nietzsche, A.J. states that "God is dead" and that he does not want to get confirmed.
 Despite his objections, he receives his confirmation.
 In the episode "Pie-O-My", he is heard listening to "The Gift That Keeps On Giving", a song about accepting the word of Satan, by Deicide, an anti-Christian Satanist death metal band that is named after deicide, the act of killing a god.

-Despite all of his troubles, AJ is a spoiled child.
+A.J. is a spoiled child.
 In the episode "Two Tonys", it is revealed that Tony bought him an elaborate $5,000 drum set.
-Additionally, in the episode "All Happy Families...", Tony gets him an almost new Nissan Xterra as a "motivational tool".
+Additionally, in the episode "All Happy Families...", Tony buys him a Nissan Xterra as a "motivational tool".
 A.J. is excited about the SUV, however, he comments about the environmental impact of the car, and also states he may encounter social pressure from school friends to drive a different vehicle.